DanielPNewman/DanielPNewman.github.io/_posts/2018-10-30-data-science-using-docker.md

 Wow, it's been 2 years since I last wrote a blog post.
 Since then I finished work as a neuroscientist and started a data science job at [SEEK][1].
 Loving the career change, I’m working in the AI platform services team where I use machine learning (ML) to help improve the efficiency of employment markets.
-I’m lucky to be surrounded by some excellent experienced data scientists and engineers and learnt many useful skills.
+I’m lucky to be surrounded by some excellent experienced data scientists and engineers and have learnt many useful skills.
 I plan to start blogging again to share some of the useful things I've picked up over the last 2 years.

 One of the most useful and versatile tools I’ve picked up to help data science workflow is [Docker][2].